Complain about utilities

 When the CRU receives the report from the supplier

 When the CRU receives the report from the energy supplier or network, or Uisce Éireann (previously called Irish Water), it will:

 - Send the report to you, normally within 10 to 15 working days from the date your complaint was acknowledged

 - You then have a further 10 working days to respond with comments

 What happens then?

 When the CRU receives information from both sides, it investigates the complaint.
 The time it takes to investigate will depend on how complex your case is.

 The CRU send a proposed decision to both you and the company.
 Both you and the company have 10 working days to respond with final comments or information.
 A final decision is issued within 90 days of the CRU receiving your complaint form.

-If the CRU upholds your complaint, it may tell the energy supplier or network, or Irish Water, to fix the problem or pay compensation, or both.
+If the CRU upholds your complaint, it may tell the energy supplier or network, or Uisce Éireann (previously called Irish Water), to fix the problem or pay compensation, or both.
 If compensation is awarded, it must be paid: